HL7/US-Core/input/intro-notes/StructureDefinition-us-core-procedure-intro.md

 **Additional USCDI Requirements**

-For ONC's USCDI requirements, each Procedure must support the following additional elements.
+For ONC's USCDI requirements, each Procedure Must Support the following additional elements.
 These elements are included in the formal definition of the profile, and they are represented in the examples.

 1. A reference to the request for the procedure*

 \*see guidance below

-**Profile specific implementation guidance:**
+**Profile Specific Implementation Guidance:**

 - Procedure codes can be taken from SNOMED-CT, CPT, HCPCS II, ICD-10-PCS, CDT.
 LOINC.
     - Only LOINC concepts that reflect actual procedures **SHOULD** be used